AGWA/sunglasses/README.md

 URL prefix of the log's submission endpoint.

+### `-no-leaf-index`

+Disable leaf indexing.
+This considerably reduces the size of the database and allows you to stand up a proxy without waiting for the log to be indexed, but it means that the `get-proof-by-hash` endpoint won't work.

+### `-unsafe-nofsync`

+Dangerously disable fsync when writing to the database.
+This is useful for speeding up the initial indexing, but if your system shuts down uncleanly you may experience database corruption, requiring you to reindex the log from scratch.
+You should not use this flag once initial indexing is complete and the proxy is running in production.

 ## Example Usage

 The following command will launch an RFC 6962-compatible log at `https://rome-2024h1.sunglasses.example.com` which proxies requests to the Rome 2024h1 Sunlight log.